 -Association managers are responsible for inspecting the property, but their onsite visits are best supplemented by help from the residents that live there every day.
 Report any maintenance issues you observe so they can be resolved on a timely basis.

 -The association manager does not have the authority to put rules and policies into place.
 If you want to make a change to an association policy, bring your concerns to a board meeting.

 -If you need any technical advice, especially in the areas of legal matters, property taxes, and other non-association concerns, please contact the appropriate professionals.
 While the association manager is knowledgeable in many areas, they are not subject matter experts and cannot provide specialized advice.

 -Finally, please understand that the association manager cannot personally be available 24/7.
-The only reason they would respond after hours is due to an association emergency, which is either a threat to a life or a threat to the property.
+The only reason they would respond after-hours is due to an association emergency, which is either a threat to life or a threat to the property.
 There is a dedicated emergency line, monitored 24/7/365, for this purpose.